AdobeDocs/experience-manager-assets-essentials.en/help/using/manage-reports.md

 To delete or download the Dynamic Media Delivery Report as CSV, see [view and download existing report](#View-and-download-existing-report).

    ![Downloaded CSV on Dynamic Media Delivery Report](/help/using/assets/csv-dynamic-media-delivery-report.png)

->[!IMPORTANT]
->
->* Reports are provided for assets delivered via Dynamic Media.
->* Reports are generated for the first 1 million rows.
-To capture all files within this limit, consider including the referrer column for smaller folders.
->* Reports can be generated for the past 3 months only.

 ## View and download existing report {#View-and-download-existing-report}